shazhou-ww/moora/packages/agent-core-state-machine/README.md

    - Triggered when external tool call completes
    - Contains success or failure result

-6. **Add Historical Messages to Current ReAct Loop** (`add-messages-to-context`)
+6. **Expand Context Window** (`expand-context-window`)
-   - Triggered when historical messages need to be added to current ReAct Loop context
+   - Triggered when the current ReAct Loop context window needs to be expanded
-   - Contains list of message IDs to add
+   - The expansion increment is defined by the `expandContextWindowSize` parameter of the `agentTransition` function

 7. **Load Historical Tool Call Results to Current ReAct Loop** (`add-tool-calls-to-context`)
    - Triggered when historical Tool Calls need to be added to current ReAct Loop context